 Thus, from a sideline discussion between a lawyer, emergency room nurse, child psychologist, and a few other sports parents - what one of my sons so aptly called Mom's team - was born MomsTeam.com®.

-Fast forward fourteen years after that "ah-ha" moment, and, instead of standing on the sideline of a youth lacrosse game, I am sitting at my desk in the editorial offices of MomsTeam looking back on an eventfull year, one which saw the broadcast on more than 300 PBS stations of our first documentary, "The Smartest Team: Making High School Football Safer," explosive growth in our Twitter following (now more than 24,000), increasing recognition and visibility for MomsTEAM, and now, with the launch of our non-profit, MomsTEAM Institute, Inc., the opportunity to do more of what we think we do best: make youth sports safer, not just for the millions who play youth and high school football, but for the more than 40 million kids playing sports in this country; leveraging our position as the trusted source of information for youth sports parents to advocate for change, while continuing to uphold the high standards of journalistic objectivity that had become our trademark as much as our name.
+Fast forward many years after that "ah-ha" moment, and, instead of standing on the sideline of a youth lacrosse game, I am sitting at my desk in the editorial offices of MomsTeam looking back on an eventfull year, one which saw the broadcast on more than 300 PBS stations of our first documentary, "The Smartest Team: Making High School Football Safer," explosive growth in our Twitter following (now more than 27,000 and more than 50,000 with our new program @SmartTeams), increasing recognition and visibility for MomsTEAM, and now, with the launch of our non-profit, MomsTEAM Institute, Inc., the opportunity to do more of what we think we do best: make youth sports safer, not just for the millions who play youth and high school football, but for the more than 40 million kids playing sports in this country; leveraging our position as the trusted source of information for youth sports parents to advocate for change, while continuing to uphold the high standards of journalistic objectivity that had become our trademark as much as our name.

 My hope continues to be, as it was when I started MomsTEAM, to work to change the culture of youth sports, to make it safer, saner, less stressful and more inclusive, by bringing all of the stakeholders together in one place to work as a fully inclusive TEAM.
 In other words, to understand that everyone with a stake in youth sports - whether parent, coach, administrator, health care professional, or make sporting goods or safety equipment - is part of the same team, and that, like any other team, the only way to put the word "youth" back into youth sports and to make it the best possible experience for our children is to work together as a team.